kit-foxboy/hyprkit/README.md

 ## License

-This project is licensed under the world famous "Do Whatever The Hell You Want, This is for Fun" license.
+This project is licensed under the world famous "Do Whatever The Hell You Want, This is for Fun, Future Efficiency, and Self Education" license.

 ```
          /\     /\